kaiban-ai/kaibanjs-docs/docs/core-concepts/05-State Management.md

 ## Accessing Team State

-Once a team is created in AgenticJS, you can access and interact with its internal state through specific methods tailored to different development environments.
+Once a team is created in KaibanJS, you can access and interact with its internal state through specific methods tailored to different development environments.

 ```js